claire-melbourne/vanillajs/README.md

 ### Extra points

 The items outlined so far are what we would consider the minimum set of requirements.
 It's okay if there are items that you cannot complete for some reason, but please let us know why.
-Additionally completing some of the Extra Point items can compensate for items not completed in the initial set.

 * Use Sass or SCSS, and optionally a CSS post-processor such as [PostCSS](https://github.com/postcss/postcss).
 No frameworks such Bourbon, Neutron, Compass, or otherwise are allowed; we want to see *your* CSS.
 * Use ES6/ES2015 or Typescript transpiled to ES5.
 If you decide to do this, please include and comment on your build process.